princeahmed/toto/readme.txt

 = Is coding skill needed to use Notification+? =
 Not at all!
 NotificationX has simple and super user-friendly setup wizard to help you configure the notification without any need of code intervention.

-= Can I use Notification Plus on non eCommerce websites? = Yes, Notification Plus can be used to display comment activity, promotional announcements and more which can be use on any website.
+= Can I use Notification+ on non eCommerce websites? = Yes, Notification+ can be used to display promotional announcements, email subscription form, countdown timer, review feedback and more which can be use on any website.

 = Is our website’s data legally safe with Notification+? = Yes.
 Your data is legally safe and we guarantee to not make use of your data under any circumstances.
 And your data stays at your site, so zero risk, its not like other SaaS based solution.